Chemical Screening of Urine by Reagent Strip (Online CE Course)

 • Clinical Significance of Blood in Urine

-• A urine sample is cloudy pink in appearance.
-The microscopic examination reveals the presence of intact red blood cells (RBCs).
-What is the term that ...
+• A urine sample appears cloudy and pink.
+The microscopic examination reveals the presence of intact red blood cells.
+What is the term that is used to d...

 • Urine Nitrite Analysis